jbranchaud/ocelot/versions/ocelot-v0.1.1.md

 This annotation seems to be the same as the *File Relationship Annotation*, it will be interesting to see if there is a distinction that can be made between the two.

+## Experimental Features

+Here are some potential Ocelot features that are more experimental at the moment.
+These are things that don't have a specific use case in mind, but could prove useful in keeping the language extensible.

+### Grouped Artifacts

+This involves wrapping two or more artifacts in parentheses in order to say that they are grouped together with respect to some relationship.

+    ---
+    [Shape.java=(Square.java|Rectangle.java)]
+    Some message about Shape's relationship to Square and Rectangle for this change set.
+    ...